 LOADING YOUR TRAILER Load your trailer to attain a 10%-15% tongue weight.
+Some specific trailer types (especially boat trailers) fall outside of this range.
+In these cases, the recommended tongue weight listed in the trailer Owner's Manual should be observed.
 A good rule of thumb is to distribute 60% of the load over the front half of the trailer and evenly from side to side.
-Loads sitting either too far forward or too far back in the trailer can create unstable trailering conditions -such as trailer sway - at highway speeds and during heavy braking.
+Loads sitting either too far forward or too far back in the trailer can create unstable trailering conditions - such as trailer sway - at highway speeds and during heavy braking.
 Once the trailer has been loaded and the weight is distributed properly, all cargo should be secured to prevent the load from shifting.